 No, I think, our vows did not prepare me for this.

-The champagne is manifesting now in thirst and the beginnings of a headache.
+The champagne is manifesting now in thirst and the memory fades, replaced by the beginnings of a headache.
 I reach over my husband to the nightstand for a sip of water.
 I settle back in by his side, remembering the cranes dangling like a wish over the wedded couple.
 As I curl myself up into him, just under his arm, one leg draped over his, I hope they never know the full weight of their wedding vows.
 I close my eyes and feel sleep wash over me, slowly drowning wedding vows and breakdowns and the need to share my traumatic secrets.
 And right before the last wave of sleep covers me completely, I wish for them a lifetime of health.

 And one thousand cranes.